luke-beep/all-about-windows/README.md

 2. Make sure that you have the latest version of windows.
 As of current date it would be 22H2.

-3. Download this program [https://github.com/hellzerg/optimizer/releases](https://github.com/hellzerg/optimizer/releases) and follow the next few steps.
+3. Download this program [https://github.com/hellzerg/optimizer/releases](https://github.com/hellzerg/optimizer/releases) and continue following the guide.

 <img src="optimizer.png" alt="Optimizer" title="Optimizer">